dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 };
 ```

-This code results in a vertical single column list, that has a spacing of 20 between items:
+This code results in a vertical single column list that has a spacing of 20 between items:

 :::image type="content" source="media/layout/vertical-list-spacing.png" alt-text="Screenshot of CollectionView with item spacing.":::